hpc/mpifileutils/doc/markdown/dbcast.1.md

 # DESCRIPTION

-Parallel MPI application to recursively broadcast a single file from a global file system to node-local storage.
+Parallel MPI application to recursively broadcast a single file from a global file system to node-local storage, like ramdisk or an SSD.

 The file is logically sliced into chunks and collectively copied from a global file system to node-local storage.
-The path to the source file is given as SRC.
-The source file must be readable by all MPI processes.
-The destination path is given in DEST.
-The destination file should be a path to a node-local storage location, like ramdisk or an SSD.
-The parent directory for the destination file will be created as part of the broadcast, if needed.
+The source file SRC must be readable by all MPI processes.
+The destination file DEST should be the full path of the file in node-local storage.
+If needed, parent directories for the destination file will be created as part of the broadcast.

-In its current implementation, the tool requires at least two MPI processes per compute node, and all compute nodes should have the same number of MPI processes.
+In the current implementation, dbcast requires at least two MPI processes per compute node, and all compute nodes must run an equal number of MPI processes.

 # OPTIONS

 -s, \--size SIZE
-:	The chunk size to segment files during the broadcast.
-It is possible to use units like "MB" and "GB" after the number, which should be immediately follow the number without spaces (ex.
+:	The chunk size in bytes used to segment files during the broadcast.
+Units like "MB" and "GB" should be immediately follow the number without spaces (ex.
 2MB).
 The default size is 1MB.
 It is recommended to use the stripe size of a file if this is known.

 -h, \--help
 : 	Print the command usage, and the list of options available.